-Be sure to do some research on how to properly dispose of medication.
-Instead of just throwing them in the trash, use a method that is convenient and safe for you to start clearing the room and making it safe the senior in your life!
+Be sure to do some research on how to dispose of medication properly.
+Instead of just throwing them in the trash, use a convenient and safe method that allows you to start clearing the room and making it safe for your family member.

-Just as with an important outing or a doctor appointment, block off time in your schedule so that you can devote to spring cleaning.
-You and your loved one may want to knock everything out in one weekend, or you may want to take it one chore at a time over several weeks, doing step by step when you have time.
-Whatever you choose, work at a pace that is comfortable and convenient for everyone involved.
-Either way, it’s time well spent with the senior of your life!
+Just as with an important outing or a doctor appointment, block off time in your schedule so that you can devote yourself to spring cleaning.
+You and your family member may want to knock everything out in one weekend, or you may want to take it one chore at a time over several weeks, doing it step by step when you have time.
+Whatever you choose, work at a comfortable and convenient pace for everyone involved.

 You can also recruit family and friends to help out.
 The more people willing to help, the faster the cleaning process will go.
 You can even turn it into a fun afternoon or weekend by ordering lunch, playing music, and spending time together!